Tiago-Minuzzi/HamleTE/README.md

 After that, you can install the dependecies through a conda environment or manually.

+Here is a video tutorial to install HamleTE: [Installation video](https://youtu.be/atULrCs3Pow).

 ### Conda environment <a name="conda"></a>

-If you don't have conda installed, you can check how to install on [miniconda's webpage](https://docs.conda.io/en/latest/miniconda.html).
+If you don't have conda installed, you can check how to install on [miniconda's webpage](https://docs.conda.io/en/latest/miniconda.html) or you can watch the installation tutorial for Linux here: [Video tutorial link](https://youtu.be/KI3yrW6VJIc).
 With conda installed on your system you can easily create a conda environment containing all dependecies by running:

 `conda env create -f hamlete_env.yml`